Skip to main content

 API

-Each class have access to logger instance via
+Each class has access to the logger instance via:

 tip

-By default the framework provides two transports: console and sentry (via (winston-transport-sentry-node)[https://github.com/aandrewww/winston-transport-sentry-node]).
+By default, the framework provides two transports: console and Sentry (via winston-transport-sentry-node).

 Configuration

-We try to keep configuration simple and powerful - you able to enable/disable loggers and adding own with pass all available options to transport
+We try to keep the configuration simple and powerful - you are able to enable/disable loggers and add your own with all available options passed to the transport.

 export default {